-While funding is generated for each of the leads, each based on a particular benchmark, school boards are not required to match expenditures to funding This means school boards have the flexibility to use the funding, within the envelope, across the six lead positions to address on-the-ground needs while adhering to individual requirements for each lead to best support key outcomes for these positions.
-Refer to the Indigenous Education Lead section for exception.
+While funding is generated for each of the leads, each based on a particular benchmark, school boards are not required to match expenditures to funding.
+This means school boards have the flexibility to use the funding, within the envelope, across the six lead positions to address on-the-ground needs while adhering to individual requirements for each lead to best support key outcomes for these positions, except for the Indigenous Education Lead.
+Refer to the Indigenous Education Lead section for more details.